-Notice the mural decorations on the Station, they are the largest of its kind in Iceland, made by the artist Sigurjón Ólafsson.
+Notice the mural decorations on the Station, they are the largest of their kind in Iceland, made by the artist Sigurjón Ólafsson.

 Þjóðveldisbærinn Saga-Age farm is located by road 32 in Þjórsárdalur valley and Stöng manor is located by road 327 only some 7 km away.
 Here you can see the exact location of Þjóðveldisbærinn on the map.

 The distance from Reykjavík to this beautiful place is 122 km.
 You can rent a car in Reykjavík and go there on a day tour.

 Or you can choose to be guided around this area with the knowledgeable guides of the aforementioned The Vikings & The Sagas | A Tour Through History, which takes you to Hjálparfoss and Þjóðveldisbærinn together with many other interesting Viking and Saga locations.

 Another tour by the same tour company is called the Hidden Circle and will f.ex. take you to Hjálparfoss waterfall and Stöng and also to the 3rd highest waterfall in Iceland, the magnificent Háafoss waterfall.
 I have also joined this tour and can recommend it.